toastedsteaksandwich/toastedsteaksandwich.github.io/tabs/about.md

 # MIT License
 ---

-This site is currently dedicated to my CTF writeups.
-I may add other content in the future :)
+This site is currently dedicated to my CTF writeups, training material, and other security-related content.